Exiv2/exiv2/README.md

 I have provided notes here based on my experience with these platforms.
 Feedback is welcome.

-I am willing to support Exiv2 on other commercial Unix distributions such as AIX, HP-UX and OSF/1 provided you provide with an ssh account for your platform.
+I am willing to support Exiv2 on other commercial Unix distributions such as AIX, HP-UX and OSF/1 if you provide with an ssh account for your platform.
 I will require super-user privileges to install software.

 #### NetBSD